h33h/TelegramBackup/README.md

    - Choose whether to download all media files (Y/N)
    - For large chats, consider processing in batches to avoid timeouts

-6. **Updating existing backups**:
-   - When using the [U] option, select the entity you want to update
-   - The script will identify the last message in your existing backup
-   - Only messages newer than this will be retrieved and added to the database
-   - The HTML file will be regenerated with all messages (old and new)

-7. **Accessing Your Backup**:
+6. **Accessing Your Backup**:
-   - Messages are stored in an SQLite database (`.db` file)
+   - Messages are stored in an SQLite database (`.db` file) in the `backups/` directory
-   - An HTML file is generated for easy browsing of messages
+   - Each entity has its own subdirectory: `backups/{entity_id}_{entity_name}/`
-   - Media files are saved in the `media/[entity_id]/` directory
+   - Media files are saved in the `media/` subdirectory within each entity's backup folder
-   - The HTML interface shows messages grouped by date with sender information, reactions, replies, and media playback

-## 📱 HTML Export Features

-The generated HTML export includes:

-- **Message Grouping by Date**: Messages are organized by day for easier navigation
-- **Sender Information**: Each message shows who sent it
-- **Message Threading**: Replies are linked to original messages with preview on hover
-- **Reactions Display**: See emoji reactions to messages
-- **Media Playback**: Directly play audio, voice messages and videos in the browser
-- **Image Display**: View images inline
-- **Web Link Previews**: Link previews similar to Telegram's interface
-- **Service Messages**: System notifications (joins, leaves, etc.) are properly displayed
-- **Forwarded Messages**: Clear indication of forwarded content with source links when available
-- **Mobile-Friendly Design**: Responsive layout works on all devices
+   - You can query the SQLite database directly using any SQLite browser for analysis

 ## 💾 Database Structure